A new study projects significant growth for the industry that manufactures compression socks, leggings, and shirts.

 And while celebrities like Mets pitchers Dillon Gee and Bobby Parnell may be wearing compression garments for athletic use, the industry’s success can also be attributed to more medically therapeutic tactics.

-While compression socks have been shown to reduce leg volume, like in this 2013 study, they have also been shown to fail to reduce leg complaints in runners.
+While compression socks have been shown to reduce leg volume, like in

 A study of 15 recreational runners found that complaints remained the same in compression sock and non-compression sock groups.